choosehappy/HistoBlur/README.md

 **White area thresholding**

-By default, HistoBlur will report results on patches with white ratio > 0.9.
-Nevertheless, white areas can be misinterpreted as blur by the model.
+By default, HistoBlur will report results on patches with white ratio of up to 0.5, meaning that patched with more than half of their pixels being white will be skipped.
+Occasionally, white areas can be misinterpreted as blur by the model.
 If you want to have a high accuracy blur detection and exclude patches with white area, you can use a stricter white ratio threshold.
 Note that this might mean that some tissue on edges of white regions might be missed.

 ```
 Histoblur detect -f "path/to/images_to_test/*.svs" -o blur_quality_control -m pretrained_model/blur_detection_densenet_best_model_10.0X.pth -w 0.2
 ```

-Here, any patches with a white area above 20% will not be reported in the output, yielding a more precise blur annotation but with some edge areas of tissue being potentially missed.
+Here, any patches with a white area above 20% will not be computed upon, yielding a more precise blur annotation but with some edge areas of tissue being potentially missed.

 **Output generation with external mask**